Home FAQ's Blog Testimonials Videos

 The January 31 deadline began as part of the Protecting Americans Against Tax Hikes (PATH) Act legislation to combat identity theft and refund fraud.

 All our Excel files are spreadsheets with extensions ".xlsx".
-These files do not use any type of code or macros and are designed to simplify e-filing of multiple forms simultaneously.
+These files do not use any type of code (macros) and are designed to simplify e-filing of multiple (bulk) forms simultaneously.

 You can use our excel files with Google Sheets or Miscrosoft Excel.
 Both are universally available and free.